 The report's findings were contrary to claims of many academics and commentators who have argued that there was not any real evidence that immigration had a negative effect on wages overall and that if there were any negative impact, it was on the wages of previous migrant workers or concentrated at lower pay levels and outweighed by a positive impact elsewhere.

 Census data shows that in 1851 the UK had a very small foreign born population, with just 100,000 people (1.5% of the population) born overseas.
 By 1951 this figure had reached 4.3% of the population.

 Then, in just ten years from 2001 to 2011, the foreign born population of England and Wales increased by nearly three million to 7.5 million or from 9% to 13% of the population.

 Yes, provided they are genuine.
-They will usually go home at the end of their course and will not add to net migration.
-Bogus students do not, of course, go home.
+The government has placed no restriction on the number of genuine students that can come to the UK for study.
+Genuine students will usually go home at the end of their course and will not add to net migration.
+Bogus students do not go home.
 That is why strong measures are being taken to tighten up the issue of student visas.
 The latest immigration figures suggest that the number of non-EU students leaving Britain is only about one third of the average number who arrived in the previous five years.

 Applications for study at University have increased by 18% between 2010 and 2014.
 What has fallen is the number coming to study at below degree level.
 This is to be expected since the government has cracked down on widespread abuse, largely in this sector.
 Interviews have been rolled out, deterring bogus applicants, and 750 bogus colleges have so far been closed down.
 EU students have fallen but these students are not subject to immigration control, rather they have been deterred by an increase in tuition fees to a maximum of £9,000 per year.